The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 3. Generalization to Any Investment Flow

 The Koyck transformation is not specific to advertising.
-It applies to any expenditure that generates a depreciating (or amortization) stock of productive capacity.
+It applies to any expenditure that generates a depreciating (or amortization) stock of operating capacity.
 The identifying condition is that the investment flow, denoted Flow(t), accumulates into a stock according to the formula:

 \text{Stock}(t) = \hat\lambda \cdot \text{Stock}(t-1) + \hat\gamma \cdot \text{Flow}(t)